 How Much Protein Is Too Much?

-The question of how much protein is too much depends upon various factors, for instance your body weight, size, your routine, your daily diet and the amount of time you spend on your workouts.
+The question of how much this nutrient is too much depends upon various factors, for instance your body weight, size, your routine, your daily diet and the amount of time you spend on your workouts.

 The exact answer to the question might not be materialized and we might not have a very substantial answer since each one of us has a different body, stature, eating habits and requirements.
 Thus in order to have a healthy body it is important that you consult your dieticians and then plan your diet accordingly and whatever you eat it must always be in moderation.